 Private dog fence

-DogRescue owns and operates its own private shelter, which is of a high standard and is one of the few with a smaller veterinary clinic where hundreds of dogs together with the staff are like a single large family.
-Our private fence also meets all the requirements that exist and is authorized and approved by the authorities - a status that many other private dog fences never manage to achieve.
-We also have the only fence we know of, our own dog pool and activation park where the dogs take turns playing, training and socializing.
-We have built our fence from the ground up, from raw land to what it is today to be independent of others and to have full transparency and control over the entire business.
-We continue to develop and improve our fence daily to the extent possible ..
+DogRescue owns and operates its own private dog kennel "Butimanu" which is of a high standard and is one of the few with a small clinic where hundreds of dogs together with the staff are like one big family.
+We also have the only enclosure we know of, our own dog pool and activation park where the dogs take turns playing, training and socializing.
+We have built our fence from the ground up, from raw land to what it is today to be independent of others and have full insight and control over the entire business.

 Castration, emergency response and education campaigns

 Every year we make emergency efforts where we save the lives of dogs that are injured and we spread information to villagers and through schools.
 We believe that education and attitude change go hand in hand with changing the conditions for animals, in countries where animals are not respected in the same way as we do at home in Sweden.
 We also help with castrations that are carried out in different cities and we organize our own campaigns in our enclosure where we open the gates for free castration to the poor people in the villages around our area.
 Those who can not get to us, we go and pick up so that the animals get the care and castration that is needed.

 How we work

 1. Rescue actions on the street and from other dog fences.